The Essentials Of Puppy Nutrition

 Benefits of Dry Food

 Dry food, also known as kibble, is a popular choice for many puppy owners due to its convenience and affordability.
-Dry food has a longer shelf life, is easy to portion and store, and can help maintain dental health by promoting chewing.
+Dry food has a longer shelf life, is easy to portion and store, and can help maintain dental health by promoting .
 It is essential to choose a high-quality dry food that meets your puppy's nutritional needs and avoids artificial ingredients and fillers.

 Benefits of Wet Food